-Stay communicated and let them know when you’ve booked your flights – it adds comfort and confidence that you’re committed to the exchange.
+Keep in communication and let them know when you’ve booked your flights – it adds comfort and confidence that you’re committed to the exchange.

-We've made some good friendships with people we’ve exchanged with as we generally share a common outlook on life.
-It’s easy to get super comfortable in their home, and get used to the supermarkets, the environments, favourite restaurants, favourite pubs, favourite bus routes when you know a bit more about them.
+We've made some good friendships with people we’ve exchanged homes with as we generally share a common outlook on life.
+It’s easy to get super comfortable in their home and get used to the supermarkets, the environments, favourite restaurants, favourite pubs, favourite bus routes when you know a bit more about them.

-How To Have An Endless Summer
+How To Have An Endless Summer By Home Swapping

 Maybe you’d love to leverage your home in this way, but you’re thinking: